The Architecture of Modern Data Science

 A comprehensive technical deep dive into the 2026 data science ecosystem — from Polars and DuckDB in data engineering, to JAX and PyTorch 2.x in deep learning, to agentic AI workflows with MCP.
 The era of the AI Systems Architect has begun.

-Polars has supplanted Pandas for high-performance workloads.
+In the Polars vs Pandas debate of 2026, Polars has won for high-performance workloads.
 Its core query engine, written in Rust, uses lazy evaluation to build logical plans before execution — enabling aggregations on billions of rows on standard hardware.

 Unlike Pandas' eager execution, Polars builds a logical plan and applies predicate pushdown (filter early), projection pushdown (load only needed columns), and common subplan elimination (no redundant calculations).